realgithubid/2021Spring-EE599-HW2/README.md

 Write several functions with the same name ```myfunction``` in [cpplib.cc](src/lib/cpplib.cc).
 And using function overloading to satisfy the following requirements:

 - All three functions take 2 parameters as the input.
-- If both inputs are integers perform multiplication and return the result.
-- If both inputs are string, concatenate both the strings and return the output.
+- If both inputs are integers or string, compare them and return the result if they are equal, else return false.
-- If the first input is an integer and the second input is a string or vice-versa your code should return a string that will hold the concatenated value of both the inputs.
+- If the first input is an integer and the second input is a string or vice-versa your code should return true if the value of string is equal to the interger, else return false.
+Notice string "05" is equal to integer 5.

 Examples:

+- input: (5, 5), output: true
-- input: (3, 5), output: 15
+- input: (3, 5), output: false
-- input: (“abc”, “efg”), output: “abcefg”
+- input: (“abc”, “efg”), output: false
-- input: (“EE”, 599), output: “EE599”
+- input: (“EE”, 599), output: false
+- input: ("05", 5), output: true

 Write several tests using GTest for your function in [tests/q1_student_test.cc](tests/q1_student_test.cc).